peckb1/advent-of-code/README.md

 #### 2017

 * Day 07
   * Building up the tree without going over the list multiple times was a decent experiment
+* Day 14
+  * A proper "call the method you wrote in a previous day" build a solution

 #### 2021